If you have taken more than 6 units (2 courses) at university, you are ineligible for the on-campus BHSc program at this time.

 For provincial specific requirements please visit Queen's University Admissions.

-We offer Indigenous candidates an additional and alternative pathway for admission to the first year of a full-time, first-entry undergraduate degree program, known as the Indigenous Admission Policy.
-Indigenous candidates apply through the Ontario Universities’ Application Centre (OUAC) and self-identify as having Indigenous ancestry.
+We offer Aboriginal candidates an additional and alternative pathway for admission to the first year of a full-time, first-entry undergraduate degree program, known as the Aboriginal Admission Policy.
+Aboriginal candidates apply through the Ontario Universities’ Application Centre (OUAC) and self-identify as having Aboriginal ancestry.
 Candidates must meet the general admission requirements for each program and deadlines for undergraduate admission, including completion of the Personal Statement of Experience (PSE).

 Queen’s encourages participation in post-secondary education by First-Generation students.
 We offer First-Generation candidates, including Pathways to Education students, Crown Wards, and members of the Boys and Girls Club Raising the Grade program, an additional and alternative admission pathway to the first year of a full-time, first-entry undergraduate degree program.